Ireti Kingibe: Politics

-Kingibe Joined Labour Party in 2022 and became their FCT Senatorial candidate for the 2023 Nigerian elections and won the elections.
+Kingibe joined the Labour Party in 2022, became its FCT senatorial candidate, and won the 2023 Nigerian Senate election.
 Before the elections, she pledged her basic salary (if she should win) to a special fund to tackle infrastructural deficits in the rural communities within the nation's capital.

+She was named the Chairman of the Senate Committee on Women Affairs in the 10th Senate on 8 August 2023.

 Controversy

-On Tuesday, 28 February 2023, The Independent National Electoral Commission (INEC) declared Ireti Kingibe the winner of the Federal Capital Territory as announced by the returning officer Sanni Saka; the agent of other political parties did not agree to the authenticity of the results and decided not to sign the result sheet.
+On Tuesday, 28 February 2023, The Independent National Electoral Commission (INEC) declared Kingibe the winner of the Federal Capital Territory as announced by the returning officer Sanni Saka; the agent of other political parties did not agree to the authenticity of the results and decided not to sign the result sheet.
 Kingibe held a press conference arguing that INEC had no basis for canceling an election she won and defeated the three-term Senator Philip Aduda.
 At the press conference, she claimed that opposition parties bribed electoral officers during the presidential and National assembly elections.
-She also claimed that there was an alleged move to rig her out of the election and that the Gwarinpa collation Centre was attacked by thugs who destroyed the result sheets.
+She also claimed that there was an alleged move to rig her out of the election and that the Gwarinpa collation centre was attacked by thugs who destroyed the result sheets.